-I hope these 5 steps will help you think about how you can save for not only your next holiday, but for many more into the future.
+I hope these 5 steps will help you think about how to save for a holiday and not just your next holiday, but for many more into the future.

 Step 1: How Much Can You Save From Each Pay?

-Your first step is to realistically work out how much you can save from each and every pay to put away for your holidays.
+Your first step is to realistically work out how much you can save for a holiday from each and every pay.
 And I do mean “realistically”.
 If you say you can put away $200 per pay but that is a struggle and realistically it was more like $100 per pay, you will probably need to dip into your holiday savings for things other than your holiday.
 You don’t want to be doing that.

 Also, work out the amount per pay.
 For example, if you are paid weekly, how much can you put aside each week, not each month.
 If you are paid monthly, how much can you put aside each month.

 So how do you work out how much you can save?
 It means working out a budget.
 Noooo!!!
 I hear you scream!
 It’s easy for me, I’m an accountant.
 But a budget isn’t hard to work out if you don’t have one.
 Work out what your income is (if you have two incomes, include both) and work out your expenses (including those nasty yearly expenses such as insurance and car registration).
 Once you have worked out your budget (and hopefully you have extra funds available), work out how much of those funds you want to include in the new line on your budget – Holiday.

 Worked out an amount?
 Great.

 Step 2: Open a separate bank account for holiday savings

 step 3: open the bank account at another bank

 step 4: select the bank account that's best for you